 Let's see how a typical request session happens on the Internet.

-The server answers via HTTP saying that please send request over HTTPS.
+answers via HTTP saying that please send request over HTTPS.
+The browsers now

 Every single time when a browser sends a HTTP request and the server sends a 301 redirect response demanding request to be sent over HTTPS there is an opportunity for the SSL strip attack.
 We will see how this attack works soon.

 It would be nice if server could tell browser that not only for this session but for any future sessions also please send all requests over HTTPS.

 That's what HSTS does.
 HSTS tells browsers that for all future requests please

 use HTTPS for say next 6 months.
 So now even if user types

 http://www.ecommerce.com then the browser itself will switch HTTP into HTTPS

 without contacting server for a period of 6 months.

 What is SSL strip attacks and how it works

 Let's say that Harry, the hacker, visits Starbucks coffee shop.
 Here he created a hotspot named "Starrbucks coffee".
 Notice that he has put two "r"s in the name of "Starrbucks coffee".